Skip to main content

 I'm also seeing that there's consistent objects.
 What's up with that?

 For each video that's created, our AI uses the combination of the Video Concept and the overall tone/lyrics of your song to find objects or other assets in your videos.
 If you wish to see these objects in more of your keyframes, you'd want to tag them accordingly.
-You'll see the option to tag your character or object by clicking @, and then the character/asset is triggered when it's in purple text.
+You'll see the option to tag your character or object by clicking @, and then the character/asset is triggered when you see their asset image and name indicated in the Keyframe Prompt.

 Example: @Julie sits in her @Retro Bedroom with the @Anthropomorphic Boombox singing to her, with the @CRT Monitor exploding in the background).